Mason-MBdev/Mason-MBdev/README.md

-Hey there I'm currently focusing on school, peronal projects are on hold
+Hey there, I'm currently focusing on school, so peronal projects are on hold

 Current Projects:<br>